Bench Collaboration with the

-The Trust launched the Bench Sponsorship program in 2014 in partnership with the National Park Service and the C&O Canal Association, in response to hundreds of requests from Park visitors for benches.
+The Trust launched the bench sponsorship program in 2015 in partnership with the National Park Service and the C&O Canal Association, in response to hundreds of requests from Park visitors for benches.
 Between then and the end of 2017, generous donors funded the installation of 18 benches, all located between Fletchers Cove and Great Falls.
 The 15 benches sponsored by Daofeng and Angela take the program upriver from Great Falls to provide seating in high access areas of the Park.

 “I would sit on a rock and it was very peaceful,” she said.
 “I saw how people used the Park to leave their stressful lives behind and find peace.
 For this reason, nature and the environment are very important to everyone.
 I saw the need for benches.
 If we take care of the small things, it helps us to take care of the big things.”